Get 10% off the Quesmed Qbank and OSCE Platform!

 Quesmed Review: More Than Just a Medical School Question Bank (2022 Updated)

 In this article, I explore a relatively new medical school question bank that has been brought to my attention.
 Does it live up to the bold claim of being the “Next Generation” of medical school question banks?

 Here’s a quick summary of the article so save you some time.

-Questions are well made and relevant, but spelling and grammar mistakes are common
+Questions are well made and relevant with and mistakes are less common than Passmed.

 There is a good variety of both easy and difficult questions ensuring all students can benefit.